marcoarthur/mojolicious-plugin-pgrest/README.md

 # NAME

-Mojolicious::Plugin::PgREST - This plugins enables Mojo to proxy calls to a PgREST (actually any openAPI service) and optionally caching the request.
+Mojolicious::Plugin::PgREST - Enables Mojo to proxy calls to a PgREST (actually any openAPI service) and cache the requests.

 # SYNOPSIS

     use Mojolicious::Plugin::PgREST;
-    plugin 'proxy', { openApi => 'your.openapi/spec' };
+    plugin PgREST => { openApi => 'your.openapi/spec' };

 # DESCRIPTION